unionai-oss/pandera/docs/source/dataframe_schemas.rst

 ---------------------

-Pandas provides a `dtype` parameter for casting a dataframe to a specific dtype schema. :class:`~pandera.core.pandas.container.DataFrameSchema` provides a :attr:`~pandera.core.pandas.container.DataFrameSchema.dtypes` property which returns a dictionary whose keys are column names and values are :class:`~pandera.dtypes.DataType`.
+Pandas provides a `dtype` parameter for casting a dataframe to a specific dtype schema. :class:`~pandera.api.pandas.container.DataFrameSchema` provides a :attr:`~pandera.api.pandas.container.DataFrameSchema.dtypes` property which returns a dictionary whose keys are column names and values are :class:`~pandera.dtypes.DataType`.

 Some examples of where this can be provided to pandas are: